 Overview

-Basic income schemes have been trialed in a number of ways around the world in recent years, but this scheme is the most generous to date.
+Basic income schemes have been trialled in a number of ways around the world in recent years, but this scheme is the most generous to date.
 The evaluation will increase our understanding of the impact and mechanisms of basic income provision and will explore a range of health and social impacts of the scheme alongside the impact on income, work and study.

 Activities and Methods